Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`unit-definitions`: List.
     A list of definitions of the symbols used in the Property Definition (including its nested levels) for physical units given as values of the :field:`x-optimade-unit` field.
+    This field MUST be included if the defined property, at any level, includes an :field:`x-optimade-unit` with a value that is not :val:`dimensioneless` or :val:`inapplicable`.
     See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this dictionary.

   - :field:`resource-uris`: List.